ngnrsaa/qflex/docs/cirq_interface.md

 HOWTO use QFlex from Google Cirq.
-* Note: For the moment, this the Cirq-QFlex is experimental code.
+* Note: For the moment, the Cirq-qFlex integration is experimental code.

 The currently supported version of Cirq is 0.5.0, and newer stable versions will be supported, once they are available.
 Therefore, the prerequisites are:
 - Cirq 0.5.0
-- QFlex C++ code (the code from this repo)
+- qFlex C++ code (the code from this repo)

-This file is an example of how to use the QFlex Python interface with Cirq.
+This file is an example of how to use the qFlex Python interface with Cirq.

 ## Setting up

-1. Compile QFlex with Pybind support (see install.md).
-The `./python` folder should contain a shared library that is available as module to Python.
+1. Compile qFlex with Pybind support (see [install.md](/docs/install.md)).
+The `./python` folder
+should contain a shared library that is available as module to Python.

 2. If Cirq is not installed globally on the machine, create a virtual environment